The Mission of the University of California Agricultural Issues Center

-The University of California Agricultural Issues Center is a forum for the identification and analysis of important issues affecting the agricultural sector.
-AIC provides broadly based, objective information on a range of critical, emerging agricultural issues and their significance for the economy and natural resources through studies, conferences and publications.
+The University of California Agricultural Issues Center (AIC) provides identification and analysis of important issues affecting agriculture in California.
+AIC provides independent and objective research-based information on a range of critical, emerging agricultural issues and their significance for the economy.

-We study topics such as international markets, invasive pests and diseases, the value of agricultural research and development, agricultural policy and the rural environment, among others.
+AIC studies topics such as food and agricultural commodity markets, the value of agricultural research and development, farm costs and returns, consequences of food and agricultural policy and rural resources and the environment, among others.
 The issues are often global, but we emphasize implications for agriculture and natural resources in California.
-The audience for AIC research and outreach includes decision makers in agriculture and government, scholars and students, journalists and the general public.
+The audience for AIC research and outreach includes decision makers in industry, non-governmental organizations and governments, as well as scholars, journalists, students and the general public.

 - International trade and globalization of agriculture